12 Top-Rated Tourist Attractions in Norwich

 See also: Where to Stay in Norwich

-Be sure to explore The Close, the area around the cathedral that is home to some 80 historic buildings, as well as the delightful Cathedral Quarters with its many fine shops and cafés.
-Along the way, you'll discover the delightful 15th-century Bishop's Palace and St. John's Chapel (1322), both now part of Norwich School.
-Other nearby churches worth visiting include St. Peter Mancroft, the city's largest after the cathedral, and the Roman Catholic Cathedral Church of St. John the Baptist.
+Be sure to explore The Close, the area around the cathedral.
+The Close is home to some 80 historic buildings, as well as the delightful Cathedral Quarters with its many fine shops and cafés.
+Along the way, you'll discover the 15th-century Bishop's Palace and St. John's Chapel (1322), both now part of Norwich School.
+Other nearby churches worth visiting include St. Peter Mancroft, the city's largest after the cathedral, and the Roman Catholic St. John the Baptist Cathedral.

-Once a Saxon marketplace, Tombland is a wonderful place to begin exploring old Norwich.
-From here two gates, St. Ethelbert's (1272) and Erpingham (1420), lead into the idyllic tranquility of the Cathedral Close, with its wealth of historic buildings, including the medieval deanery.
-It's also close to Elm Hill, a lovely medieval cobbled street near the River Wensum lined with tiny, old houses, many of them now attractive shops.
+Once a Saxon marketplace, Tombland Alley is a wonderful place to begin exploring old Norwich.
+From here, two gates-St. Ethelbert's (1272) and Erpingham (1420)-lead into the idyllic tranquility of the Cathedral Close, with its wealth of historic buildings, including the medieval deanery.
+It's also close to Elm Hill, a lovely medieval cobbled street near the River Wensum lined with tiny old houses, many of them now attractive shops, restaurants, and cafés.

-Near the top end of Elm Hill are St. Andrew's and Blackfriars Halls, and just a short distance away in Bridewell Alley is the Bridewell Museum.
-Housed in a 700-year-old former "house of correction," highlights include exhibits devoted to industry and handicrafts in Norfolk as well as a display of silk shawls once prized by Queen Victoria.
-Be sure to also visit the neighboring Colman's Mustard Shop and Museum, introducing the 180-year history of one of England's most famous condiments.
+Near the top end of Elm Hill are St. Andrew's and Blackfriars Halls, and just a short distance away in Bridewell Alley is the Museum of Norwich at the Bridewell, housed in a 700-year-old former "house of correction."
+Highlights include exhibits devoted to industry and handicrafts in Norfolk, as well as a display of silk shawls once prized by Queen Victoria.

 Location: Bridewell Alley, Norwich

-Built on a large artificial mound, Norwich Castle consists of a splendid Norman keep constructed in 1094 by William II that is now home to a superb museum and art gallery.
+Built on a large artificial mound, Norwich Castle consists of a splendid Norman keep constructed around 1095 by William II, which is now home to a superb museum and art gallery.
 Set out as a rotunda surrounded by various galleries containing extensive archaeological sections, the castle's interior also houses natural history dioramas, collections of medieval weapons, glassware, and ceramics.
 The painting collection includes English and Dutch masters of the 17th and 18th centuries, as well as examples from the famous Norwich School of painting.